BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %globaltag.test.papiMode%
 ```

-### Custom Text Variable
+### Custom Text Placeholder

 It is possible to save text per player.
-This works by using the [`variable`](Objectives-List.md#variable-variable)
+This works by using the [`placeholder`](Objectives-List.md#variable-variable)
- objective and the [`variable`](Events-List.md#variable-variable) event.
+ objective and the [`placeholder`](Events-List.md#variable-variable) event.

-## Other Variables
+## Other Placeholders

-### Eval Variable
+### Eval Placeholder

 **static**

-This variable allows you to resolve an expression containing variables,
+This placeholder allows you to resolve an expression containing placeholders,
-and the result will then be interpreted again as a variable.
+and the result will then be interpreted again as a placeholder.
 You need to escape the `%` inside eval with a backslash `\` to prevent it from being interpreted as a delimiter.
 You can nest multiple evals, but this leads you to an escape hell.
 If you do so, you need to add one escape level with each nesting level,
 this means normally you write `\%` and in the next level you need to write `\\\%`.

 ````
-%eval.player.\%objective.variableStore.displayType\%%
+%eval.player.\%objective.placeholderStore.displayType\%%
 %eval.player.\%eval.objective.\\\%objective.otherStore.targetStore\\\%.displayType\%%
 ````

-### Item Variable
+### Item Placeholder

-With this variable you can display different properties of a specific QuestItem.
+With this placeholder you can display different properties of a specific QuestItem.
 The first argument is the name of the item (as defined in the _items_ section).
 The `amount` argument displays the number of items in the players inventory and backpack,
 the `left:x` gives the difference to the `x` value (when the amount is higher than the value it will be negative).